-2 The Basic Model
+2 The Basic-Model

 The basic model, called Dynamic Applied Regional Trade (DART) is a multi-region, multi-sector general equilibrium model of the world.
-It is written in the mathematical programming language GAMS and based on the GTAP5-E(nergy) data set.
-The 57 sectors and 66 regions of GTAP5 can be aggregated depending on the question at hand.
-Currently DART is used with a 11-sector aggregation and different regional aggregations covering from 12 to 16 regions (see Table 1).
-Among the 11 sectors are three fossil fuel production sectors, different energy intensive sectors, agriculture, and other manufactures and services.
-Differentiating carbon intensive industries from noncarbon intensive industries allows to depict carbon intensity differences in production among regions and to cover the scope for substitutability across carbon-intensive goods and hence the potential for terms of trade effects caused by carbon abatement policies.
+It is written in the mathematical programming language GAMS and currently based on the GTAP6 data set.
+The 57 sectors and 87 regions of GTAP6 can be aggregated depending on the question at hand.
+Currently DART is used with a 11-sector aggregation and different regional aggregations covering from 12 to 23 regions (see Table 1).
+Among the 11 sectors are